Ashlyn Puerta: College career

-Puerta played in every game for the Florida State Seminoles as a freshman in 2024, scoring 4 goals with 5 assists in 21 games (9 starts).
-She was named the fifth-best freshman in TopDrawerSoccer midseason rankings.
+Puerta played in all 21 games, starting 9, and scored 4 goals with 5 assists for the Florida State Seminoles as a freshman in 2024.
+She was named the 5th-best freshman in TopDrawerSoccer midseason rankings and 57th at the end of the season.
 She helped Florida State win their fifth consecutive ACC tournament and earn a one seed in the NCAA tournament, where they lost in the second round on penalties.
+After one season at Florida State, she decided to go pro and give up her remaining college eligibility.

 Club career

-After spending time with the club’s USL W League squad, on May 21, 2025, USL Super League expansion club Sporting JAX announced that it had signed Puerta and fellow W League teammate Georgia Brown to their first professional contracts, making them the club’s first two signings.
-She made her professional debut on August 23, playing the entirety of Sporting's inaugural game, a 3–1 loss to DC Power FC.
-The following week, she scored her first professional goals four minutes apart in the club's first win, a 3–2 victory over the Tampa Bay Sun, scoring from a penalty and a tight-angled shot after a corner kick.
+USL Super League expansion club Sporting JAX announced on May 21, 2025, that they had signed Puerta and defender Georgia Brown to their first professional contracts, making them the club's first two signings.
+She made her professional debut on August 23, playing the entirety of Sporting JAX's inaugural game, a 3–1 loss to DC Power FC.
+The following week, she scored her first professional goals in a 3–2 victory over defending champions Tampa Bay Sun, netting twice in four minutes through a penalty and a tight-angled shot after a corner kick in the club's first win.
+On September 28, she scored her first professional hat trick in a 4–3 win over the Carolina Ascent, getting all three goals in the first half.
+Her strong performances (six goals in five games) led to her being crowned Player of the Month for September.

-On September 28, she scored her first professional hat trick, with all three goals in the first half, as Sporting won 4–3 over the Carolina Ascent, making Puerta the youngest female player to record a hat trick in US professional leagues.
+On November 22, 2025, Puerta became the fastest USL Super League player to reach 10 career goals (11 games), scoring against Fort Lauderdale United in Sporting JAX's first home victory.
+On December 20, she scored against the Tampa Bay Sun as Sporting JAX went top of the table going into the winter break.
+Midseason fan voting showed her leading the race for the Player of the Year and Young Player of the Year awards.
+On March 22, 2026, she recorded an assist against the Dallas Trinity to break the league record for goal contributions in a season (17; 11 goals and 6 assists) previously set by Emina Ekić and Allie Thornton in the inaugural campaign (16).
+On April 25, she scored her first goal of the year from the penalty spot in a 2–1 loss to title challengers Lexington SC, who eventually edged Sporting JAX for the Players' Shield.

-Her strong performances led to her being crowned the USL Super League Player of the Month for September.
-The following month, Puerta was named to the USL Super League Team of the Month again for her strong performances in October.
-She was selected as a midfielder, after being recognized as a forward the previous month.
+Puerta finished her rookie season with 12 goals and 7 assists in 27 games.
+She ranked second in the league in goals (behind Catherine Barry) and tied for first in assists, earning the Golden Playmaker Award with the best assist rate.
+In the playoffs, Sporting lost 1–0 to the Carolina Ascent in the semifinals.
+Following her outstanding rookie season, Puerta won the league's Player of the Year and Young Player of the Year awards.